Agriculture in Georgia (country): Recruiting of foreign farmers

 Sandra Roelofs, the Dutch-born wife of Georgian Former President Mikhail Saakashvili, has promoted a program encouraging Afrikaans South African farmers to migrate to Georgia.
 The country is actively recruiting Afrikaner farmers to help revive the nation's moribund agriculture.
 In the 20 years since the collapse of the Soviet Union, half of Georgia's farmland has gone out of production.

 Recently Indian farmers (mostly from Punjab) have also shown interest and invested in agriculture of Georgia.
 Punjabi farmers are known for their hard work and Punjab is called the food basket of India, it remains to be seen what difference do these farmers make in agriculture and economy of Georgia.
 However, most of them had returned to India as they faced numerous problems in marketing their harvests and being repeatedly refused residence permit appeals.

 Government

 Land Laws

 In 2017 and 2018 Georgia banned the sale of agricultural land to foreigners in the Georgian constitution.
 The new constitution says that agricultural land is a ‘resource of exceptional significance’ and can be owned only by ‘the state, a self-governing entity, a citizen of Georgia, or a union of Georgian citizens’.
-Though there are exceptional cases when agricultural land may be in the ownership of an alien, such as when a foreign citizen inherits the land or when the owner of the land is private law registered in Georgia, whose dominant partner is an alien.